zalando-stups/documentation/user-guide/hello-world.rst

 * Use the default mint bucket

 ..
 Caution::
     Take the internal LB!
-We have no OAUTH2 configured!!!
+We have no OAUTH2 configured!

 * and let senza create the security group and IAM role for us.

 After this, you can also add a log provider or other configuration, if you like to encrypt your password check this :ref:`guide <key-encryption>`.

-Create your stack.
+Create your Cloud Formation stack.

 .. code-block:: bash